sadanandpai/javascript-code-challenges/challenges/primitives.md

 - A "symbol" represents a unique identifier
 - `Symbol.for` method searches for existing symbols in a runtime-wide symbol registry returns the same.
 If not found, creates a new Symbol
-- `Symbol.forFor` method retrieves the name of the symbol
+- `Symbol.keyFor` method retrieves the name of the symbol

 ```js
 // new symbol